 Swiss Pattern Files

-Of the Swiss Pattern files, Needle files have a double cut pattern.
-Used by jewelers, die makers and other detail craftsmen, Needle files come in 12 different shapes and feature a long, knurled handle.
-Because of their diminutive size, some Needle files have integrated plastic handles to decrease finger cramping, cuts and abrasions.
+Needle files feature a double cut pattern.
+Used by jewellers, die makers and other detail craftsmen, needle files come in 12 different shapes and feature long, knurled handles.
+Because of their diminutive size, some needle files have integrated plastic handles to decrease finger cramping, cuts and abrasions.

-Straight Filing is done by pushing the file lengthwise down the workpiece in a straight-ahead or slightly diagonal position.
+Straight filing is pushing the file lengthwise down the workpiece in a straight or slightly diagonal position.
 The cutting stroke is the push stroke.
-Done correctly, the return stroke doesn’t even really touch the workpiece.
-Straight filing can be used for maximum material removal or smooth final finish.
+Done correctly, the return stroke shouldn’t touch the workpiece.
+Straight filing can deliver maximum material removal or smooth final finish.
+Sometimes, the shape of the material can make straight filing difficult or awkward.

-The nature of the material sometimes makes straight filing difficult. or awkward.
-Drawfiling is another popular filing method.
-This is accomplished by grasping the file at both the handle and the tip and pulling it across the workpiece towards you.
-Draw filing can also be used for maximum material removal or a smooth finish.
+Draw filing is another popular filing method.
+This involves holding the file at both the tang and the point, and pulling it across the workpiece towards you.
+Like straight filing, draw filing can provide maximum material removal or a smooth finish.

-The third method is Lathefiling and just as the name implies, is the process of stroking the file against a workpiece that is revolving in a lathe.
-This can be useful when truing a work piece of for material removal.
-As with any application involving your hands and face and revolving tools, this should only be done with much care and attention.
+The third technique is lathe filing and, just as its name implies, is the process of stroking the file against a workpiece that is revolving in a lathe.
+This can be useful when truing a workpiece or for removing material.
+As with any application involving your hands and face, and revolving tools, lathe filing requires with much care and attention.

 Filing Different Metals

-Metals vary greatly in properties and the nature of the metal has to be taken into account when choosing the right file for the job.
-Soft, ductile metal requires a keen edge with only soft pressure whereas a harder material would require duller teeth and more pressure.
+Because different metals vary greatly in properties, consider the nature of the metal you’re working with when choosing the right file for the job.
+Soft, ductile metals require a keen edge and light pressure.
+Harder materials require duller teeth and more pressure.

-Filing Stainless – Tough, dense and abrasive, stainless steel requires a file which has good wearing qualities and requires light pressure and a slow, steady stroke.
+Tough, dense and abrasive, stainless steel requires a file with good wearing qualities.
+Apply light pressure and a slow, steady stroke.

-Filing Aluminum – Soft and difficult to file, the challenge is to prevent the teeth from clogging.
-A special cutting edge has been developed with a deep, open throat upcut and a finer overcut which breaks up the filings, prevents taking too large a bite and helps to overcomes chattering.
-Use a shearing stroke to the left for the best finish.
+Soft and difficult to file, aluminum easily clogs.
+Use an aluminum file, with a special cutting edge that breaks up the filings, prevents over filing, and helps reduce chattering.
+Apply a shearing stroke to the left for the best finish.

-Filing Lead – Wear a Respirator!
+Wear a Respirator!
 Soft materials such as lead, babbitt and copper present distinct filing conditions.
-It requires a file with short, single cut and stubby teeth which shear metal under normal pressure.
+Use a short, single cut file with stubby teeth.
+Apply normal pressure.

-Filing Bronze – SImilar in nature to brass but dependent on the content of alloying elements.
-The harder a bronze, the more acute angle at the top of the tooth.
-This is known as thin-topped teeth.
-The direction of the cutting stroke should be crossed frequently to avoid grooving.
+Similar to brass but dependent on the content of alloying elements.
+Cross the direction of the cutting stroke to avoid grooving.

-Filing Wrought Iron – Relatively simple, wrought iron is soft and ductile and does not require a very sharp file for good results.
+Wrought iron is soft and ductile and does not require a very sharp file for good results.

-Filing Plastic – Hard plastic requires a file with high, sharp teeth.
-Soft plastics are filed in shreds, so a shear tooth file should be used in this application as well as other soft materials like aluminum, copper, hard rubber and wood.
+Hard plastic requires a file with high, sharp teeth.
+Soft plastics are filed in shreds, so a shear tooth file should be used in this application, as well as in other soft materials like aluminum, copper, hard rubber and wood.